Exploring the Pigeons Nesting, Feeding, and Breeding Habits

 You see, Pigeons are what sparked my initial interest in birds.

-Join me as we delve into the habits of the so-called Common Rock Pigeon.
+So join me as we discover the world of the so-called, Common Pigeon.

 Introduction